 - The Empirium Trilogy: During the reception for Rielle's wedding, Corien shows everyone a vision that exposes the truth behind their previous king's death as well as his commander's: afraid that Corien would kill them, Rielle unleashed a ton of power that did end up burning Corien, but also killed the king and his commander.
 When Audric found her shortly thereafter, she lied to him, too scared of losing him and his love to tell him the truth.
 The effect this reveal has on Audric momentarily turns him against Rielle, leading the two to argue which culminates in Rielle running away from Baingarde to seek out Corien.

 - Miranda July's short story "The Sister" is built around this.
 The protagonist's friend, Victor Caesar-Sanchez, creates the character of his sister, who becomes the love interest of the protagonist.
 He keeps the lie up by mentioning that she was at certain events that the main character was at, and claiming that they keep missing each other.
 Eventually, the protagonist becomes enamoured with her imagined being, at which point Victor seduces him and reveals his attraction.
 Basically, Victor created the character of his sister to deal with his feelings of attraction to the main character.

-- This trope appears in Big Time Rush, when Jo fakes her boyfriend.
+- This trope appears in Big Time Rush when Jo fakes her boyfriend.

-- iCarly uses this when Sam changes Carly's grade.
+- Done when Sam changes Carly's grade.